People made your makeup. E.l.f. Beauty can now certify that they are well treated

 Amin has been interested in the Fair Trade movement for a long time.
 Fifteen years ago, when Amin was an executive at Clorox, he met Fair Trade USA’s founder, Paul Rice, and traveled with him to a Patagonia factory in Thailand.
 Amin got to see the Fair Trade process play out in detail.
 In this case, Patagonia paid a premium for the manufacturing, part of which went toward auditing the factory annually to ensure labor practices were safe.
 But part of it went directly to workers, increasing their daily wage.
 Workers also put some of that money toward developing their community in whatever way was more relevant to them.
 “A lot of workers in that factory were migrant Cambodians who did not have access to Thai government services,” says Amin.
 “The Patagonia premium made a difference in their lives in terms of education, vocational training, and healthcare.”

 As CEO of E.l.f., Amin approached Rice to see about certifying the cosmetics brand’s factories.
 E.l.f. doesn’t own its own factories, which are primarily based in China, with a few in Taiwan and Thailand.
 But like Patagonia, E.l.f. can pay the Fair Trade premium, which will go toward auditing these factories and increasing workers’ pay.
 In return, all E.l.f. products manufactured in certified factories will be labeled Fair Trade.
 Other brands manufacturing in those same factories will not be able to use that Fair Trade label unless they also pay a premium, but all workers will benefit from the improved working conditions regardless of which brand’s products they are manufacturing.
-Right now, E.l.f. has certified its four factories in China, where roughly 80% of its products are made, but it is working to certify its entire supply chain.
+Right now, E.l.f. has certified one of its factories in China and it is on track to certify three more.
+This will encompass roughly 80% of where its products are made.
+It is now working to certify its entire supply chain.

 Rice says that moving into the $550 billion beauty and personal care sector is a big move for Fair Trade USA.
 Until now, some beauty brands have taken advantage of Fair Trade’s long relationship with the agricultural sector to certify some ingredients in their products, like cocoa and shea butter.
 But certifying an entire factory is much more comprehensive and impacts far more workers.
 “After the Rana Plaza tragedy, it became clear that our mission was to serve workers everywhere in all industries,” says Rice.
 He points out that at Rana Plaza, multiple brands were manufacturing out of the same facility, and no single brand was taking responsibility for the conditions of the building itself, which was in such disrepair, it collapsed.
 This bears some similarities with the cosmetics sector, where many brands also use the same factory.
 “What we’ve learned is that we need to inspect the whole building, including those parts that are not manufacturing for our brand partner,” says Rice.